hyper-potato/hyper-potato.github.io/content/posts/2019-10-06-Car-Evaluation-Using-Machine-Learning.md

 ---
 layout:     post
+title:      Beginner's guide for predictive models
-title:      Predictive models on used car evaluation
+subtitle:   on used car evaluation
-subtitle:   Hit the road
 date:       2019-10-06
 author:     Nina
-featuredImage: "/images/patrick-tomasso-QMDap1TAu0g-unsplash.jpg"
+featuredImage: "/images/car_value/patrick-tomasso-QMDap1TAu0g-unsplash.jpg"
 toc:
   enable: true
   auto: true
 tags: ["classification", "machine learning"]
-categories: [machine learning, predictive modeling]
+categories: [Machine learning]
 ---

-In this post, I will deploy decision tree, k-NN, logistic regression, NB, SVM to predict the evaluation of the cars based on their characteristics.
+In this post, I will apply decision tree, k-NN, SVM to predict the evaluation of the cars based on their characteristics.
+Dataset is from [UCI ML Repository](https://archive.ics.uci.edu/ml/datasets/Car+Evaluation).

 More specifically, I will explore how well these techniques perform for several different parameter values.

 Present a brief overview of the predictive modeling process, explorations, and discuss my results.
 Then I will present the final model and discuss its performance in a comprehensive manner (overall accuracy; per-class performance, i.e., whether this model predicts all classes equally well, or if there some classes for which it does much better than others; etc.)

+Let's hit the road.

 ## Data Exploration